-I have audited the financial report of Retirees WA Inc., which comprises the statement of financial position as at 30 June 2022, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year ended 30 June 2022 notes to the financial statements, including a summary of significant accounting policies; the Committee of Management Statement, the subsection 255(2A) report and the Officer Declaration Statement.
+I have audited the financial report of Retirees WA Inc., which comprises the statement of financial position as at 30 June 2023, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year ended 30 June 2023 notes to the financial statements, including a summary of significant accounting policies and the Statement By the Members of the Board.

-In my opinion, the accompanying financial report presents fairly, in all material aspects, the financial position of Retirees WA Inc. as at 30 June 2022, and its financial performance and its cash flows for the year ended on that date in accordance with the Australian Accounting Standards
+In my opinion, the accompanying financial report presents fairly, in all material aspects, the financial position of Retirees WAInc. as at 30 June 2023, and its financial performance and its cash flows for the year ended on that date in accordance with the Australian Accounting Standards.